Oocag/oolite-debug-console-flibble-mad-alpha/README.md

 This is so alpha.
-So very very alpha.
+So very, very alpha.

-It will eat your kittens.